 The Contractor shall restock all items in the Point of Use Vending Machine individually.
 They shall not be restocked as a package or carton and shall not exceed the bin or tray capacity.
 The Contractor shall stock the individual items to no more than the maximum level identified.
-If excess stock is found in bin, the Contractor shall remove excess stock.
+If excess stock is found in bin, the Contractor shall remove excess stock and return to contractor owned inventory.
 The Contractor Program Manager or site representative shall be responsible for notifying the COR of these occurrences.